magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 for unit testing a namespace.
 To reach that result we dynamically altered the `boot` runtime environment.

-In this tutorial we're going to freeze that needed changes in the `boot` building file.
+In this tutorial we're going to freeze that needed change in the `boot` building file.

 ## Preamble